EmmanuelOga/plangs2/README.md

 - [ ] Add an "authors" Vertex to link to Blog post authors.
 - [ ] Tweak backdrop-filter in Safari/Firefox.
 - [ ] Prefetch some URLS on hover.
+- [ ] HOVER of SVGs doesn't really look nice.
+Use a BG like for languish rankings.

 ### Backlog